-- Smoking: smoking is restricted to one of the tables in the garden, the area around a bench in front of the building, or away from the buildings altogether.
-Please do not smoke in the courtyard.
-Please use Autscape ashtrays provided (those away from the building) and be aware of smoke smells on hands, hair and clothing, which may be distressing to other participants. - Noise: talking in the corridors and garden at night can disturb people trying to sleep.
-Please refrain from talking in the corridors outside bedrooms at all times, and keep your voices low in the garden after 10pm. - Alcohol: the venue asks that you not bring your own alcohol.
-There is a bar in the lounge where you may purchase drinks in the evening until 10pm.
-You may drink alcohol in the lounge or garden, but please do not take alcohol to bedrooms or meeting rooms. - Consideration: please respect initiation badges, noise level signs, and sensory sensitivities of other participants, as described in the next section.
+- Smoking: There is absolutely no smoking permitted on the grounds, indoors or out.
+Please be aware of smoke smells on hands, hair and clothing, which may be distressing to other participants. - Noise: Some Autscape participants are very sensitive to noise.
+Please be considerate of others when engaging in noisy activities such as talking, playing instruments, closing doors or showering.
+Try to limit or avoid these activities in places and times where they may be a nuisance to others.
+Please refrain from talking in the corridors outside bedrooms at all times and keep voices low outdoors after 10pm. - Alcohol: The venue does not have a bar.
+You may bring your own alcohol if you like, however you may not sell or purchase alcohol on the premises.
+We will clearly mark the areas where you are permitted to drink alcohol. - Consideration: Please respect interaction badges, noise level signs, and sensory sensitivities of other participants, as described in the next section.